-This outdoor unit is designed for use in systems that use either an fixed orifice (RFC), or expansion valve (TXV) metering devices at the indoor coil.
+This outdoor unit is designed for use in systems that use an expansion valve (TXV) metering device at the indoor coil.
 The expansion valve can be installed internal or external to the indoor coil.
-In applications where an uncased coil is
+In applications where an uncased coil is being installed in a field-provided plenum, install the